ICO issues fine for unsolicited direct marketing

 On 17 June 2025, the ICO finalised their fine against 23andMe in relation to a cyber attack which led to unauthorised access to the personal

 Looking for a practical perspective on how to tackle transparency when deploying AI?
-Click here to read our Privacy Laws & Business article and find
+Read our Privacy Laws & Business article and find out more!

 Policies have a reputation for being dull, long documents, but that doesn’t have to be the case.
 Putting in place tailored, practical data protection policies